Denisa1919/Sign_Language_Translation/README.md

-## Project Enhancement using Prompt enhancement
+## Project Enhancement using Prompt Engineering

 GenAI was used during the development and enhancement of the project to assist with code generation, debugging, architecture design, feature planning, documentation, and optimization.